IliaKani/ThePlace/README.md

-#  _Project Description:_ The Place.
+# The Place.
 An interactive page where you can add photos, delete them and like them.

 _Stack:_